 - Perfect gluten-free for people with gluten intolerance.

-How to make creamy peanut butter
+How to make creamy Peanut Butter recipe

 - Allow the dry roasted peanuts to cool for a few minutes before proceeding to the mixing stage.